How to Get OpenAxiom

 Regular contributors to OpenAxiom will prefer to have read-write access to our SVN repository.
 In that case, you need to have a SourceForge user id, and be registered as a developer.

-To obtain a working copy with write privilege to the OpenAxiom repository, you might want to append --username=user-id where user-id is your SourceForge user id.
+To obtain a working copy with write privilege to the OpenAxiom repository, you would need to execute the equivalent of: